damianbarszcz/damianbarszcz/README.md

 ### Hi, it's Damian Barszcz!  👋

-I'm a creative senior frontend developer and YouTube creator striving to grow myself and everyone around me.
-Currently, I work at Hotjar where I'm a developer and a team leader.
-Feel free to ping me at any of my social media listed below 👇
+I'm a junior frontend developer and student in Jagiellonian University in Cracow.
+Currently, I study, read, and create interesting code to improve my programming skills.